illuminate6060/CellBLASTer/README.md

 ```python
 filter_keywords=CellBLASTer.DEFAULT_NONCODING_RNA_KEYWORDS
 ```
+## The query and dataset have no shared orthogroups
+This means that the query and reference have no common OGs, or the wrong database was selected.
+Check -t, -p, reference symbols, and gene IDs.
+Inspect whether 'Shared_OMG_all_CType.csv' contains only zeros.

+## Unable to stratify and downsample reference data
+This means that some Dataset + Celltype strata contain too few cells for the requested sampling ratio.
+Please omit --sample-ratio, increase the ratio, or add more reference cells for the affected strata.

 # Contact Us
 If you have any suggestions/ideas for CellBLASTer or are having issues trying to use it, please don't hesitate to reach out to us.